|"Wall Street likes to characterize the proliferation of frenzied financial games as a sophisticated pro-social activity,

 authentic.
 They were, in effect, letting people outside their professional circle believe otherwise, and

-thus were recklessly facilitating, or at least permitting the danger of an eruption of, a credit crisis to
+thus were facilitating, wittingly or unwittingly the escalation or eruption of a credit crisis.

 If we then ask ourselves who actually contributes insight to the changing of the prices of derivative and